-One of the most important parts of CPAP therapy is finding the best CPAP mask for your individual needs.
-That’s because you’re more likely to abandon your treatment if your mask isn’t comfortable.
+Whether you’re choosing your first CPAP mask or your hundredth, this simple guide will help you find the perfect fit and get back to sleep quickly, because one of the most important parts of CPAP therapy is finding the best CPAP mask for your individual needs.
+After all, you’re more likely to abandon your treatment if your mask isn’t comfortable.
 This not only leaves your health at risk, but may cause your insurance to stop paying for your CPAP machine and supplies.
+To figure out what mask style will be the most comfortable fit for you you’ll need to consider how you sleep, how you breathe, and your pressure settings.
+But first, you’ll need to understand your options...

-What Types of CPAP Masks Are There?
+What Types Of CPAP Masks Are There?

 Though there are hundreds of different mask combinations, there are only three main types of CPAP mask: Full Face, Nasal, and Nasal Pillow.